sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Either Rouxls was being kind in ignoring your winces at his speech, or this happened all the time with him.

 It took you a moment to process what he just said, and your eyes shot up to his, narrowing.
 "What?
-I have this 'Jevil's magic? ...Why did you not tell them?"
+I have this 'Jevil' fellow's magic? ...Why did you not tell them?"

 "I couldst nay get a word in," was his response, a sly smile on his features.